T20X/notes/C++Expressions.md

 }
 ```

+## expression types

+### assignment

+The expression this->x = 10 is a glvalue, so it will be evaluated and its value discarded.
+Specifically, it is an assignment expression, and [expr.ass]/1 states that

+From the standard
+[ In all cases, the assignment is sequenced after the value computation of the right and left operands, and before the value computation of the assignment expression.
+The right operand is sequenced before the left operand. ]

+### postifx expressions

+This states that the actual assignment occurs after both the left and right operands have been evaluated (the "value computation").
+This implies that this->x is evaluated.
+It is a class member access expression, and [expr.ref]/1 states that "the postfix expression before the dot or arrow is evaluated".
+That expression is this, consequently, we conclude that this is evaluated.

 ## value computations

  value computations (including determining the identity of an object for glvalue evaluation and fetching a value previously assigned to an object for prvalue evaluation)